NintendoLink07/MythicIOGrabber/RecentChanges.md

 ### Fixed

-- [Progress] An issue has been resolved trying to sort the character list unavailable data.
+- [Progress] An issue has been resolved trying to sort the character list with unavailable data.

 - [Progress] Raid progress characters should now be sorted by their progress and pvp characters by their highest rating.